Dickey (garment)

 In clothing for men, a dickey (also dickie and dicky, and tuxedo front in the U.S.) is a type of shirtfront that is worn with black tie (tuxedo) and with white tie evening clothes.
 The dickey is usually attached to the shirt collar and then tucked into the waistcoat or cummerbund.
 Some dickey designs have a trouser-button tab, meant to secure the dickey-bottom to the waistband of the trousers, and so prevent the dickey from becoming untucked.

 Originally called the detachable bosom, the dickey shirtfront, made of rigid plastic, was the fashion in shirts in the late 19th century; the dickey also was one of the first successful, commercial applications of celluloid.
 Like the detachable shirt collar, the dickey (a bosom-front for a dress shirt) was invented as a separate accessory for the shirt, which thus could be washed, starched, and pressed more readily than could be laundered if the dickey were an integral part of the shirt.

 Among dandies, the use of a dickey is considered bad style in the wearing of traditional modes of black tie and white tie evening dress.
-Etymologically, the word "dickey" is from Cockney rhyming slang, wherein dicky dirt denotes a shirt.
+Etymologically, the word dickey is from Cockney rhyming slang, wherein dicky dirt denotes a shirt.
 In 1850s Britain, office workers wore business suits, yet their low wages disallowed a work week's supply of laundered shirts, so they adopted the dickey as a practical extension of the sartorial life of a dress shirt at work.

 Types

 Celluloid (hard plastic)

 Celluloid dickeys were popular for their waterproof and stain-resistant properties.
 Unlike traditional cloth shirt-fronts, they remained sleek, bright white, and did not wilt or wrinkle.
 Celluloid dickeys simulated the look of a formal shirt bib for day and evening wear.
-They were designed in a variety of patents, such as: rounded, flat-end, no restraints, a restraint tab at the end of the bib or side straps that tied at the wearer's back.
+They were designed in a variety of patterns, such as: rounded, flat-end, no restraints, a restraint tab at the end of the bib or side straps that tied at the wearer's back.
 For this reason, they were popular with entertainers, musicians, and other performers.
 Nevertheless, they were frequently maligned and spoofed for their stiffness, un-manageability, and tendency to pop out of place.
 "The flapping dickey", a famous Vaudeville cliché, involves a dickey which has been intentionally rigged to flap in a comical fashion.
-For example, in the Long-Haired Hare Looney Tunes cartoon, orchestra conductor Bugs Bunny conducts an arrogant opera singer and makes him hold a note so long that his dickey snaps out of his waistcoat and rolls up to his throat.
+For example, in the Looney Tunes cartoon Long-Haired Hare, orchestra conductor Bugs Bunny conducts an arrogant opera singer and makes him hold a note so long that his dickey snaps out of his waistcoat and rolls up to his throat.